 good communication and negotiation skills

-good business skills.
+good business and marketing skills

 You would spend a number of years gaining experience on the job.